Heidi-Negrete/negrete.dev/src/content/project/icecreamtruck.md

 ## Arduino Controller

 ![A game controller made with an arduino uno, wearing googly eyes.](/arlan.jpeg) The published version of the game does not include Arduino Mode, however, if you would like to build your own controller for a game of your own it is a great beginner electronic project!
-Information about how to build the controller, including the sketch and electrical diagram, and how to integrate it into an Unreal Engine product can be found on my <a href="" target="_blank">how-to blog post</a>.
-(WIP, check back soon.)
+Information about how to build the controller, including the sketch and electrical diagram, and how to integrate it into an Unreal Engine product can be found on my <a href="https://medium.com/tech-tutors-tips/build-an-arduino-controller-for-your-unreal-5-game-v1-a9a081fe3990" target="_blank">how-to blog post</a>.

 ## External Resources